 From 2005 Anglo-American University is enjoying an unprecedented academic and economic growth.
 It has opened a wide range of graduate programs, has attracted many high caliber professors and substantially broadened its own research activities.
 Number of students has multiplied without compromising the strict academic requirements on admission and study.
 Strong economic results have allowed to make significant investments into the stipend funds, campus development and enabled to hire the best professionals for faculty and administration.
 AAU has become the leading private university in the country and one of the most respected English institutions of higher education based in the non-English speaking country.

-* Degree is awarded by Chapman University, California, United states.
+The Master of Business Administration (MBA) degree is awarded by Chapman University, California, United States.

 As AAU doesnt have its own dormitories we can only offer assistance with finding accommodation in cooperation with real estate agencies and dormitories owners.
 We try to provide more options for our students, depending on their individual needs and preferences, including the cheaper options available - that is sharing rooms and apartments with other students.The accomodation price for a double room has an average of 6,000 CZK (approx. $330, 250) and the average for a single room is 10,000 CZK (approx.: $555, 400).
 The location of all apartments and dormitories is chosen carefully, taking into consideration its proximity to the University and public transport access.
 The distance from the University is no more than 15-25 minutes by public transport.